 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small village, Convoy does not have a public transit system used by locals to get to and from work.
+Convoy is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Convoy is quite a bit lower than the national average among all cities of 21.84%: just 10.36% of people here over 25 have a bachelor's degree or an advanced degree.